Many of us enjoy getting out for a walk in the fresh air – whether it’s to break up our days or get some peace of mind.

 Use Nordic walking to explore new places and hobbies

 If you want to, you can also pair your walking with other hobbies.
-For example, if you’re into nature, you might like to read our beginner’s guide to bird watching and then look out for the birds you’ve learnt about whilst walking.
+For example, if you’re into nature, you might like to read our beginner’s guide to bird watching and look out for the birds you’ve learnt about whilst walking.

-Connect with other Nordic walkers,or embrace it as a solo activity
+Connect with other Nordic walkers or embrace it as a solo activity

 Nordic walking is a great way to socialise and meet new people.
-You might be interested in attending a Nordic walking event or joining a Nordic walking group.
+You might be interested in attending a Nordic walking event or joining a group.
 This tool by Nordic walking UK also allows you to search for Nordic walking events and activities happening in your area.

 Exercising with others can also be a great way to maintain motivation and increase the likelihood of committing to a sport.